h-Benitez13/h-Benitez13/README.md

-# Yoo, I'm Hector 👋
+# Yo, I'm Hector 👋

 ![](https://komarev.com/ghpvc/?username=h-Benitez13&color=green)

-Software Developer who makes beeps go boop.
-I start the day with the goal to achieve problem solving, mentoring, and personal growth as a Software Developer.
-Having a non-traditional background has allowed me the unique perspective of seeing how important drive and determination can be.
-I continue my personal growth by helping aspiring developers reach their next level through guidance and support.
-I currently volunteer my time actively participating in alumni and self-taught/Bootcamp Grad communities.
+Front-end Engineer who wants to keep learning on how applications work and live on the internet F-O-R-E-V-E-R. Finished my bootcamp May '19 and officially hooked on developing native/web applications.
+Truly believe coding has opened doors and paths I couldn't even imagine were available and accessible to someone with my background.
+Constantly trying to learn new tech/languages/frameworks and seeking to collab on a new project (hopefully the next MtnProject because I'd appreciate a better app please 😅)

-I love to connect with new Developers.
-If you have any questions, feel free to email me using the "Contact Me" links below 👇
+If you have any questions about engineering, the leap of faith into coding or anything climbing related - feel free to email me using the "Contact Me" links below 👇

 ### 🛠 I’m currently working on:
 - Writing internal technical documents for our tools and workflows